 But we are not done yet.
-To confuse this, the riders aiming to win the ‘Giro’ after 21 days don’t want the leader’s jersey yet!
-It will mean they have a target on their back, and their team will have to help defend the jersey, so they wait close to the leader but don’t want to lead too early.
+To confuse this, the riders aiming to win the ‘Giro’ after 21 days do not want the leader’s jersey yet!
+It will mean they have a target on their back, and their team will have to help defend the jersey, so they wait close to the leader but do not want to lead too early.
 And you thought chess was a strategy game.

 Blue Jersey – Maglia Azzurra

 This is the climber’s jersey.
 Just like the sprinter’s jersey, the mountain climbers have their own points competition that works the same, except points are awarded for first over the hills and mountains.
 Points are accumulated over the 21 days, and the rider with the most points wins the Blue Jersey.